gbotkin3/ECE4803_Project/README.md

 # Abstract

-By looking at the visulization of a set of data, is it possible to predict the performance of models relative to each other to enable reliably choosing the best performing model?
+By looking at the visulization of a set of data, is it possible to predict the performance of models relative to each other for the purpose of enabling reliably choosing the best performing model?

 ## Initial Setup